egycondor/egycondor.github.io/_posts/2023-12-27-technical-insights-and-strategic-hunting-approaches.md

 ![CS](/assets/20231227192717.png)

-Right-click and save this array to effectively dump the deobfuscated assembly.
+Right-click and save this array to effectively dump the deobfuscated assembly

 ![CS](/assets/20231227193001.png)